EGeorge2021r/challenge19_Repo/README.md

 The following libraries and dependencies were deployed:

-Import Ethereum Transaction Functions into the Fintech Finder Application
+Import Ethereum Transaction Functions into the Fintech Finder Application import streamlit as st from dataclasses import dataclass from typing import Any, List from web3 import Web3 w3 = Web3(Web3.HTTPProvider('HTTP://127.0.0.1:7545')) import os import requests from dotenv import load_dotenv load_dotenv() from bip44 import Wallet from web3 import Account from web3 import middleware from web3.gas_strategies.time_based import medium_gas_price_strategy from crypto_wallet import generate_account from crypto_wallet import get_balance from crypto_wallet import send_transaction

 # Explanation and Usage of Streamlit Application
+Send a test transaction by using the application’s web interface, and then look up the resulting transaction hash in Ganache using the following steps:

+1. From your terminal navigate to `fintech_finder.py` and `crypto_wallet.py` files.
+Be sure to activate your Conda `dev` environment if it is not already active.

+2. To launch the Streamlit application, type `streamlit run fintech_finder.py`.

+3. On the resulting webpage, select a candidate that you would like to hire from the appropriate drop-down menu.
+Then, enter the number of hours that you would like to hire them for.
+(Remember, you do not have a lot of ether in your account, so you cannot hire them for long!)

+4. Click the Send Transaction button to sign and send the transaction with your Ethereum account information.
+If the transaction is successfully communicated to Ganache, validated, and added to a block, a resulting transaction hash code will be written to the Streamlit application sidebar.
+See screenshot below:

+5. Navigate to the Ganache accounts tab and locate your account (index 0).

+6. Navigate to the Ganache transactions tab and locate the transaction. see screenshot below: